How to Start a Forex Broker Company: The 2026 Edition

 Step 6: Launch, Market, and Scale

-After testing your platform and getting the license, you are ready for the official launch.
-But launching is not the end.
-You need a steady flow of new clients.
+After testing your platform and getting the license, you need a steady flow of new clients.
 A solid forex broker marketing strategy includes SEO, content, partnerships, and an IB/affiliate program.
 Your forex CRM should track leads and automate partner commissions.

 Many brokers grow through introducing brokers (IBs).
 Build a transparent sub‑broker solution with real‑time commission reporting.
 Also invest in a professional forex web design that converts visitors into live accounts.